rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Different types of queries from different types of users
 - Query evalution engine (communicate with storage engine)
 - The storage manager provide the interface between the low-level data stored in the database and the application programs and queries submitted to the system.
-- The storage manager implments several data structures as part of the physical system implementation:
+- The storage manager implements several data structures as part of the physical system implementation:
   1. Data files: the database itself
   2. Indices: to provide fast access to data item
   3. Data dictionary: metadata

 ## Query Processing Steps

+query reads by parsesr and translator $\rightarrow$ relational algebra expression $\rightarrow$ optimisation $\rightarrow$ execution plan $\rightarrow$ execution

 ![](images/2023-06-29-23-03-15.png)